cgauvi/tippecanoe_docker/README.md

 See `./scripts/example_usage.sh` for a complete workflow example.

-See `https://github.com/felt/tippecanoe/tree/2.24.0` for more details on tuppecanoe parameters + cookbook.
+See `https://github.com/felt/tippecanoe/tree/2.24.0` for more details on tippecanoe parameters + cookbook.

-The tippecanoe image is based on `v2.24.0`.
-Change the dockerfile if required.
+The tippecanoe image was tested by cloning tippecanoe @ `v2.24.0`.
+It would be possible to clone the repo within the container, but this often leads to git getting hung up indefinitely (probably because of ssl and even with --insecure)